Rail Safety Enhancement Program

 Public Hearings – Virtual

-A virtual public meeting will be held on May 17, 2023 for the Alameda County Rail Safety Enhancement Program's (RSEP) proposed safety improvements to four existing at-grade rail crossings in the City of Oakland and in Alameda County.
+A virtual public meeting was held on May 17, 2023 for the Alameda County Rail Safety Enhancement Program's (RSEP) proposed safety improvements to four existing at-grade rail crossings in the City of Oakland and in Alameda County.

 Public Hearing Notice